 Wine fridges make a great DIY cheese cave.
 They are already designed to run close to the same temperatures as you need to age fine cheese.
 They also tend to be close to the humidity level you need.

-Plus, even new, you can get a decent model for around $200-$300.
+Plus, even new, you can get a decent model for a few dollars.
 Larger models cost more, but a 24-36 bottle wine fridge can handle enough cheese for your average homestead needs.
-Wine fridges are either cooled by compressor or thermoelectric cooling.
+Wine fridges are either cooled by a compressor or thermoelectric cooling.

 Compressor models tend to maintain temperatures better and last longer.
 They have a bit more native humidity.
 Plus, they can work well even in only somewhat insulated outbuildings or garages.